Please ensure Javascript is enabled for purposes of website accessibility

 IRB requirements

-Recruitment (Students)
+Recruitment (Learners)

 Randomization

-In Alpha, researchers will be able to conduct rapid-cycle randomized control trials (RCTs) where the research question of interest can be answered with immediate measures of outcomes across a large sample of students who are randomly (or pseudo-randomly) assigned to control and treatment conditions (e.g., the impact of concept mapping vs. passive re-reading on retention of material); A/B/N testing or value-added research where two (or more) conditions are contrasted with one condition (treatment) being different from the other (control) in one respect or having one enhancement.
+On Kinetic Alpha, researchers can conduct rapid-cycle randomized control trials (RCTs) where the research question of interest can be answered with immediate measures of outcomes across a large sample of learners who are randomly (or pseudo-randomly) assigned to control and treatment conditions (e.g., the impact of concept mapping vs. passive re-reading on retention of material); A/B/N testing or value-added research where two (or more) conditions are contrasted with one condition (treatment) being different from the other (control) in one respect or having one enhancement.
+Kinetic Alpha also enables longitudinal research by inviting learners who participated in a multi-part Kinetic study to return for later sessions, replication studies to validate whether findings obtained in more controlled conditions persist in an authentic learning environment; and efficacy studies to assess the impact of learning interventions in ecologically valid environments.

 Intervention